EralpDemir/OGRE-FEM/README.md

 Main runner file is OGRE_FEM.m

 The folder directory of the EBSD data must be specified on 5th line of OGRE_FEM.m file.

+The finite element related functions are in /FE folder.
+No need to change anything here.